jlaroche/Documentation-en/docs/Data_Standardization/index.md

 # Data Standardization
 ### Motivation

 While a project’s datasets may have been built and hosted to support the immediate needs of its research aims, extra attention is usually required to create standardised data products so they can be found and reused by other stakeholders (academic, government, industry, and other research agency staff) with minimal effort.
+Up-front attention to data standardization encourages reuse and avoids later costly work required for peer-to-peer data mapping as new downstream users of project data are encountered.
 Various tools and artifacts enable discoverability and reuse:

 * Dataset table and potentially field-level information can be extrated from [data schemas](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Documentation/schemas.md) for display in agency or public FAIR data catalogues like [FAIRsharing.org](https://fairsharing.org/) or Google's [dataset search](https://datasetsearch.research.google.com/) which utilizes the general https://schema.org/Dataset framework for describing data.
 * Datasets can be queried to report dataset size, record quantity, and perhaps spatiotemporal scope (a sample collection's collection time duration and location(s) for example) for display in data catalogues.